yanmingsohu/ResidentEvil2-beta2-dump/README.md

 Ignored errors:

-1. "support for symbol type *sym.EndSLD not yet implemented"
+1. "unsupport for symbol type *sym.EndSLD not yet implemented"
 2. "unable to locate overlay with ID 0"